-As one understands God's attributes one finds that describing Its greatness is like racking brain.
+As one understands God's attributes one finds that describing Its greatness is like wracking the brain.
 Those who describe God don't know Its greatness or where It resides.
 All those who have tried to answer these questions with intense contemplation have been unsuccessful.
-O baba (Sir), Allah is unreachable and infinite (beyond comprehension in totality).
-Sacred is Its name and sacred is Its abode and It is eternal and cherisher of all.
+O baba (Sir), Allah is unreachable and infinite (beyond human comprehension in totality).
+Sacred is Its name and sacred is Its abode and It is eternal and the cherisher of all.
 Pause.
 Even the power of Its immutable Hukam (Cosmic Law) is indescribable, no one could write it down.
-If hundred poets were to get together to try to describe it, they would not be able to describe even a tiny bit of it after racking their brains.
+If one hundred poets were to get together to try to describe it, they would not be able to describe even a tiny bit of it after wracking their brains.
 No one can evaluate Allah's greatness.
 They all merely repeat again and again what they have heard before.
-Pirs, prophets, spiritual teachers, faithful ones, carefree mendicants, martyrs, sheikhs, mystics, gazis, mullahs and dervishes who are said to have reached Allah, couldn't describe the greatness of Allah.
+Pirs, prophets, spiritual teachers, faithful ones, carefree mendicants, martyrs, sheikhs, mystics, qazis, mullahs and dervishes who are said to have reached Allah, couldn't describe the greatness of Allah.
 Their accomplishments are Allah's blessings for their continuous prayers (sincere efforts).
 Allah does not consult anyone when It builds or destroys, or when It gives or takes away.
-Allah alone knows It's qudrat (full scope of naturalism).
+Allah alone knows its qudrat (full scope of naturalism).
 It alone is the Doer.
-It watches over all kindly and provides them according to their needs.
+It watches over all kindly and provides for them according to their needs.
 AGGS, M 1, p.
 53.

 To violate or usurp someone's right or take away what rightfully belongs to another is like eating pork for a Muslim and beef for a Hindu.
-The spiritual guide (gur pir) would standby only if the follower does not make unlawful living.
+The spiritual guide (gur pir) would stand by only if the follower does not make an unlawful living.
 Mere talk does not lead to paradise; salvation lies in right conduct.
 Adding spice to unlawfully earned food does not make it Halal (lawful).
 Nanak, falsehood begets only falsehood.
 AGGS, M 1, p.
 141.

-10. While condemning the exploitation of masses by the elite (government, rich and religious establishment), Guru Nanak laid emphasis on honest living.
-According to tradition, he accepted the invitation of a poor carpenter of low caste, Bhai Lalo, and spurned the invitation of an uppercaste rich landlord named Malik Bhago, to demonstrate that hard work and honest living is divine whereas ill-gotten wealth is evil:
+10. While condemning the exploitation of the masses by the elite (the government, the rich and the religious establishment), Guru Nanak laid emphasis on honest living.
+According to tradition, he accepted the invitation of a poor carpenter of low caste, Bhai Lalo, and spurned the invitation of an upper-caste rich landlord named Malik Bhago, to demonstrate that hard work and honest living are divine whereas ill-gotten wealth is evil: